codefly-dev/cli/README.md

 codefly init
 ```

-### Building plugins
+### Building agents

-Inside each plugin you want to build, run:
+Inside each agent you want to build, run:

 ```shell
 ./build.sh